Code-Institute-Submissions/thecoffeepalate/README.md

 ### **Navigation**
 #### **User Stories & Requirements** ####
-* User Story: access an intuitive website, easy to navigate.
+* Access an intuitive website, easy to navigate.
 * Strong connection with website visual effects.
 * Links must be working properly to reach the target with any setbacks.
+* Easy navigation.

 ##### **Plan of action** #####
 ##### **Execution** #####